lbrenman/Fusion-Keycloak-DCR-for-Engage/README.md

   ![Imgur](https://i.imgur.com/YicvVTg.png)

 * Link the integration to your Identity Provider in Fusion -> Manager Identity Provider as follows:
-  * Open the Client Provisioning integration, `cred-prov-flow-keycloak` in the imported project
+  * Open the Credential Provisioning integration, `cred-prov-flow-keycloak` in the imported project
-  * Click the CLient Provision trigger artifact and select your Identity Provider and click Save
+  * Click the Credential Provision trigger artifact and select your Identity Provider and click Save
     ![Imgur](https://i.imgur.com/BTRpL7u.png)
     ![Imgur](https://i.imgur.com/zbSBI16.png)
-  * In Fusion Manager, Open the Idenity provider and select the Client Provisioning integration you just updated in the Link Integration picker and select the desired data plane and click Save
+  * In Fusion Manager, Open the Idenity provider and select the Credential Provisioning integration you just updated in the Link Integration picker and select the desired data plane and click Save
     ![Imgur](https://i.imgur.com/n4XEvGD.png)
     ![Imgur](https://i.imgur.com/xngYFy7.png)